scrapy/scrapy/docs/contributing.rst

     will be easier over your code.

--   Do not add docstrings for the sake of adding docstrings, or only to address silenced Flake8 issues.
+-   Do not add docstrings for the sake of adding docstrings, or only to address silenced Ruff issues.
 We expect docstrings to exist only when they add something significant to readers, such as explaining something that is not easier to understand from reading the corresponding code, summarizing a long, hard-to-read implementation, providing context about calling code, or